matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 The knock has been accepted by someone in the room.

 The user who is accepting the knock must have the power level to perform invites.
-The user's homeserver will then send an invite - over federation if necessary - to the knocking user.
+The accepting user's homeserver will then send an invite - over federation if necessary - to the knocking user.
 The knocking user may then join the room as if they had been invited normally.